Active Substance: voriconazole

 How does Vfend work?

 The active substance in Vfend, voriconazole, belongs to the ‘triazole’ class of antifungal medicines.
 It works by disrupting the formation of ergosterol, which is an important component of fungal cell membranes.
 Without a functional cell membrane, the fungus is killed or prevented from spreading.
 The list of fungi against which Vfend is active can be found in the summary of product characteristics (also part of the EPAR).

 How has Vfend been studied?

-Vfend has also been studied in serious refractory Candida infections in 55 patients, in scedosporiosis in 38 patients, and in fusariosis in 21 patients.
+Vfend has also been studied in the treatment of serious refractory Candida infections in 55 patients, in scedosporiosis in 38 patients, and in fusariosis in 21 patients.
 ‘Refractory’ means that the infections were not responding to treatment.
 Most patients receiving Vfend treatment for these rare infections did not tolerate or did not respond to prior treatment with other antifungal medicines.

 Vfend has also been studied in 285 children.

-The main measure of effectiveness in all studies was the number of patients who had a complete or partial response to treatment.
+The main measure of effectiveness in all these studies was the number of patients who had a complete or partial response to treatment.